bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Stock prices are probably one of the most natural places where one would think about using stochastic processes.
 We might be tempted to directly use an Itô process with constant :math:`\mu` and :math:`\sigma`.
-However, this translates to a linear growth in the stock price but investors are expecting the same *percent return* regardless of the current price.
-For example, if a stock's price is expected to grow at 10%, it should grow at that rate regardless of whether it's $10 or $100.
+However, this translates to a linear growth in the stock price, which isn't quite right.
+Instead, investors are typically expecting the same *percent return* regardless of the current price vs. fixed linear growth.
+For example, if a stock's price is expected to grow at 10%, it should grow at that rate regardless of whether the price is 10 or 100.
 The naturally leads to this differential equation for stock price :math:`S` and constant return :math:`\mu` (a pretty big assumption):

 .. math::